uchicago-cs/cmsc22000/website/content/labs/lab4.md

 There is also a useful command to keep track of when a variable changes.
 This command is `watch`.
 If you want to keep track of when the variable `x` changes, type `watch x`.
 Every time it is changed when you run your program or execute a line of code, the program will stop and print the old and new values.

+When you're done using gdb, you can exit by typing `quit` or by pressing Ctrl+D.

 Now that you know these commands, let’s have some practice with them!
 Using gdb, answer the following questions on Gradescope:

 1. At what line(s) does the value of variable `c` change?